mozilla/concepts/src/concepts/scroll/v1b.md

 metaCleanName: "scroll-experiment"
 metaVariant: "v1b"
 metaSurveyUrl: "valid url"
+metaSecondaryLink: ""
 metaDate: "creation date"
 concept:
   -
     cobrand: ""
+    cobrandIcon: "./images/scroll-icon.png"
     hero:
       -
         title: "Support the sites you love, avoid the ads you hate"
-        text: "We’ve partnered with <a href='https://scroll.com/about' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publishers</a> to bring you a clean, fast, ad-free reading experience.
+        text: "We’ve partnered with <a href='https://scroll.com/about' rel='noopener noreferrer' target='__blank'>some of the world’s greatest publishers</a> to bring you a better journalism experience.
 We share your payment directly with the sites you read.
-They make more money which means they don’t have to distract you with ever more frustrating ads to keep the lights on."
+They make more money which means they can bring your great content without needing to distract you with ads just to keep the lights on."
         cta: "50% off for the first 6 months!<br/><big><strike>$4.99</strike> $2.49 per month</big>"
         image: "./images/v1.png"
     facets: